apache/apisix/docs/en/latest/admin-api.md

 The Admin API is a group of APIs served for the Apache APISIX, we could pass parameters to APIs to control APISIX Nodes.
 To have a better understanding about how it works, please see [the architecture design](./architecture-design/apisix.md).

 When Apache APISIX launches, the Admin API will listen on `9080` port by default (`9443` port for HTTPS).
-You could take another port by modifing the [conf/config.yaml](../../../conf/config.yaml) file.
+You could take another port by modifying the [conf/config.yaml](../../../conf/config.yaml) file.

 ## Route